 TAJIKISTAN

 Oh Tajikistan!
-Or Majikistan as author and journalist Sophy Roberts christened it when we took her there for a Financial Times assignment a few years back.
+Or Majikistan as author and journalist Sophy Roberts christened it when we took her there for a Financial Times assignment in 2019.

-Small, mountainous and full of heart, Tajikistan is perhaps one of our favourite Central Asian countries, and the one where Silk Road Adventures was born.
-It’s also the toughest to travel in, and the place where tourism is the least developed.
+Small, mountainous and full of heart, Tajikistan is one of our favourite countries, and the one where Silk Road Adventures was born.
+It’s also the toughest of the Central Asian countries to travel in, and the place where tourism is the least developed.
 The Tajiks, unlike their Turkic Uzbek and Kyrgyz neighbours, are an Iranic people, closely related to the Pashto of Afghanistan.
 This is a country of poetry and mountains, where snow leopards and Bukharan markhor roam the high peaks, and mighty rivers thunder through deep valleys.

 Dushanbe, the capital, is changing fast, but the mountains and their villages remain largely unchanged.
-This is a place whose views, and whose people, and their kindness, will steal your heart.
+This is a place whose landscape and people will steal your heart.

 Whether you want to look for snow leopards, explore the Bartang valley or walk a section of the recently marked Pamir Trail, Tajikistan is an adventure travellers’ paradise.